 Zstandard, pronounced “Zee standard”, often abbreviated as Zstd, is a real-time data compression algorithm and format developed by Facebook.
 It was first introduced in 2015 and has since gained significant attention and traction due to its impressive balance of high compression ratios and fast decompression speeds.
 Soon it can become a standard on the Web.
-But why?

 Technical Overview